UCSBCarpentry/CustomLibraryWebscraping/_episodes/03-manual-scraping.md

 > ## Note
 >
-> that you only have to specify in the expression things that are not included in the original XPath automatically created by Scaper.
+> You only have to specify in the expression things that are not included in the original XPath automatically created by Scraper.
 > Compare the two and see how we can express the path to Scraper.
 >
 > {: .source}